The Channel

 Publisher Description

-A daredevil braiding of intimate and historical dramas, Jana Prikryl’s new poems aim to outrun her own “dazzling linguistic agility” (Louise Glück).
+A volatile concentration of intimate and historical dramas, Jana Prikryl’s new book aims to outrun her own “dazzling linguistic agility” (Louise Glück)

-The Channel is a book of clashing styles and perspectives, feelings and nationalities, where no voice remains stable for long.
-The centuries and settings molt from the Bronze Age to Jacobean England to the Cold War to the digital now, as the poetic voice pushes itself into evasive maneuvers, anachronistic digressions, bad jokes, worse puns, desperate expressions of love, and the speaker struggles to escape the roles written for her.
-These are poems that ask what new language, what reality might live beyond the borders of that role?
+In her electrifying fourth collection, Jana Prikryl harnesses the power of King Lear to look back at her family story and see more clearly our own mad kings, our hunger for authority.
+Listening for Cordelia as a dissenter banished from home, Prikryl finds that outside her native tragedy the silent woman has more to say.
+The centuries and settings molt from the Bronze Age to Jacobean England to the Cold War to the digital now, as her voice pushes itself into evasive maneuvers, urgent digressions, bad jokes, worse puns, and desperate expressions of love, and she struggles to escape the roles written for her.
+What new language, what new reality—these poems ask—is available beyond the borders of any given role?